trimcao/sdcnd-model-predictive-control/discussion.md

 ---

 ### Model Predictive Control (MPC)
 MPC is an optimization model that predicts the actuator values to be used at each moment.
-In ths optimization model, we have the states in `N` timesteps, then we will find a set of actuator values (for each timestep) that minimize a cost function.
+In ths optimization model, we have the states in `N` timesteps, then we will find a set of actuator values (for each timestep) that minimizes a cost function.
 The set of actuator values for the very first timestep will be used to control the car.

 A state of the car consists of the following values:
 * `x`: the position of the car in x-axis (either in map coordinates or in vehicle coordinates).